frobino/xml-analysis-example/README.md

     $ lttng start
     $ ./myprog
     $ lttng stop
+    $ lttng destroy

-At this stage you can use `lttng view` (which will require the `babeltrace` program to be installed) to display the contents of the trace.
+Right before the `destroy` you can use `lttng view` (which will require the `babeltrace` program to be installed) to display the contents of the trace.
 You should get tracepoints representing the different states every thread goes in (the 'id' field representing the thread number).

 This is interesting, but ultimately not very useful: it is very hard to follow one particular thread, or to have a look at the big picture just by looking at